-Afterward, we get statistical control limits by exerting the joint density function, so the control limits are based on the original dependency between variables.
+Afterwards, we get statistical control limits by exerting the joint density function, so the control limits are built with the original dependency between variables.
 Thus, the decision according to the limits is reliable.
 In the following, the power of the charts is exhibited by simulation study for different steps of shifts.
-By the way, five different groups of dependent measures are determined first in Table \ref{DG}, and all changes are applied for all groups.
-The scales are Spearman's rho, Blest $I$, and $III$ used in the number of conditions. \\ Coefficients of $ c(u,v) $ are calculated respect to dependence groups represented in Table \ref{coefco} as well as their corresponding surface plots in Figure \ref{plotmed}.
+Five groups of dependent measures are determined first in Table \ref{DG}, and all changes are applied for all groups.
+The scales are Spearman's rho, Blest $I$, and $III$ used in the number of conditions. \\ Coefficients of $ c(u,v) $ are calculated for dependence groups represented in Table \ref{coefco} as well as their corresponding surface plots in Figure \ref{plotmed}.
 The Lagrange coefficients are estimated according to the function \eqref{MaxCopulaE} with $r=5$.
 Various dependency values affect differently on the maximum copula function.
-We use these copula functions to get the joint density functions of some samples with different means.
-The surface plot of \eqref{fco} for several options are drawn in Table \ref{plotfco}.
-Note that if function \eqref{JointME} were used, all surfaces would be the same for different dependencies, but the maximum copula function \eqref{fco} is various for dependency groups.
-Varied dependence measures have clear efficacy on the density function, so ignoring them leads to misunderstandings of production process features.
+We use those copula functions to get the joint density functions of some samples with different means.
+The surface plots of \eqref{fco} for several options are drawn in Figure \ref{plotfco}.
+Note that if function \eqref{JointME} is used, all surfaces are the same for different dependencies, but the maximum copula function \eqref{fco} is various for dependency groups.
+Several dependence measures have efficacy on the density function, so ignoring them leads to misunderstandings of production process features.\\